How a 10-day Vipassana meditation course transformed my life

 Vipassana Meditation Day 10

 After a good night’s rest, I woke up a new man.
 With the rope gone and evaporated, feeling vital and resonating on a new level of consciousness, I finished the last day’s meditation sessions and completed the course.
-Thankful for the life changing experience and for the opportunity to attend this course in a fairy tale like environment on the Pokljuka Plateau in Slovenia, I donated what I could.
+Thankful for this experience which has transformed my life and allowed me to learn this precious technique and thankful for the opportunity to attend this course in a fairytale-like environment on the Pokljuka Plateau in Slovenia, I donated what I could.

 Vipassana is a meditation technique aimed at completely eliminating mental impurities and thus leading to complete liberation from suffering through direct observation of oneself.
 The ultimate outcome of practicing this technique is a mind completely free from impurities, a mind fully balanced and filled with love and compassion toward other beings.

 The entire technique is a universal remedy for universal problems and can be freely practiced by anyone, at any time, in any place, without conflict due to race, community or religion.

 Through continued practice, the technique releases the tensions developed in everyday life, opening the knots tied by the old habit of reacting in an unbalanced way to pleasant and unpleasant situations and the laws of nature that regulate our thoughts, feelings, judgement, and body sensations become very clear.
 Thus, through the direct experience of our nature, we see how we progress and fall back, how we create our own suffering, and how we are released from it.
 By practicing Vipassana, one becomes free from illusion, and life becomes filled with consciousness, self-control, and inner peace.